rouskinlab/seismic-rna/docs/_sources/howto/run/pool.rst.txt

 If you get this warning, then you should check your Pool report file to ensure it contains all the samples you want and none that you don't.

-Cannot overwrite ... would cause data loss
+Overwriting ... would cause data loss
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This error means that you attempted to create a pooled sample with the same name